create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 You can view X3D files using an X3D browser:

 - A X3D standalone application
-- A X3D JavaScript plug-in like to an HTML browser
+- A X3D JavaScript library like X_ITE to display X3D and VRML in a Web browser.

 You can view X3D files from your local hard disk, or from the Internet.